 November 9: We welcome Brian Pilling who will bring details of the weekend concerts at Parbold Village Hall for the Douglas Music Society.
 This venue hosts international performers and the variety of music ranges from classical to folk to brass.
 Come along and talk to him and find out what surprises are in store for concert goers.

-Watch this space for future Guest Visitors!
+Watch this space for future Guest Visitors in 2018!